-When student actions are disrespectful, dangerous, or repeatedly disruptive, those responsible will be removed from class and sent to the principal.
+When student actions are disrespectful, dangerous, or repeatedly disruptive, those responsible will be removed from class and sent to the dean of students.
 This also applies to any refusal to cooperate or participate in the teacher's attempted resolution of minor disciplinary issues.
-If a student is referred to the principal, parents may be notified so they also can reinforce any corrective actions taken.
+If a student is referred to the dean of students, parents may be notified so they also can reinforce any corrective actions taken.
 One of the core values of the Barron Area School District is "Strength lies in people working together for a common goal."
 It is our goal that by working together we can encourage students to make better choices in the future.

-WHEN STUDENTS ARE SENT TO THE PRINCIPAL
+WHEN STUDENTS ARE SENT TO THE DEAN OF STUDENTS AND/OR PRINCIPAL